Japan National Stadium: History

 The government slated a decision on contractors and a design by December 2015, with construction to begin at its latest in December 2016.
 Designers partnered with contractors to submit a design alongside construction cost and timing estimates.
 It has been revealed that the athletics track will be a permanent feature not to be demolished for the additional 12,000 seats for any future World Cup bid.
 As of 18 September 2015, two contractors submitted bids for the process: the Taisei Corporation working with architect Kengo Kuma, and a consortium of several major Japanese contractors including the Takenaka, Shimizu, and Obayashi corporations working with architect Toyo Ito.
 Former winning architect Zaha Hadid was unable to find a (Japanese) contractor willing to work with her design, and was therefore forced to abandon efforts to resubmit her revised design in the new competition.

 On 21 December 2015, the Japan Sport Council announced that Kuma and the Taisei Corporation had been selected to design and construct the National Olympic Stadium.
 The stadium began construction in December 2016, and was set to conclude on 30 November 2019 when the stadium would be handed over to the International Olympic Committee (IOC) for necessary games and ceremony preparations, including test events.
 The new design would hold 68,089 in athletics mode with the ability to construct temporary seating over the permanent track to create an increased capacity of 80,016.
 Capacity during the Olympic Games was originally planned to be 60,102 taking into account press and executive seating areas, along with broadcasting equipment.
 This capacity would be lessened for the Paralympics to 57,750 to add more handicap accessible seating.
-However, all events were held behind closed doors due the COVID-19 pandemic.
+However, all events were held behind closed doors due to the COVID-19 pandemic.

 The inauguration took place on 21 December 2019 with a special ceremony.

 The stadium's inaugural sporting event, the 2019 Emperor's Cup final, took place on 1 January 2020.